vishal230400/eRUPT_Tasks/task2/README.md

 - Here are the below results:
     ```
     Output:
-    Time taken to load to FDB db in ns is: 19599680366
+    Time taken to load to FDB db in ms is: 20800
     Vertex count: 3748
     Edge count: 57645
     Reloaded graph Details: